-Every Terraria world holds several floating islands that can contain game changing loot for early game players.
-It should be one of your first priorities to get to them, especially for the Lucky Horseshoe accessory.
+Every Terraria world holds several floating islands that can contain game-changing loot for early-game players.
+Getting to them should be one of your first priorities, especially for the Lucky Horseshoe accessory.

-The problem is, it’s very hard for new characters to actually get up to the islands in the first place.
+The problem is, it’s very hard for new characters actually to get up to the islands in the first place.
 Over our years of Terraria experience, we found many ways to get up to these islands.
-Here are the 10 best ways to find floating islands.

 9. Sky Bridge

-Although this is the most tedious way on the list, it definitely works.
-To do this method, all you have to do is tower up extremely high (a little ways below outer space), and then create a bridge in the direction of your choosing.
+Although this is the most tedious way on the list, it works.
+To do this method, all you have to do is tower up extremely high (a little ways below outer space), then create a bridge in your chosen direction.

-However, this can take an extremely long amount of time and can be very dangerous.
-If you decide to find them like this, and Extendo Grip and Brick Layer are extremely helpful for placing blocks at a faster pace.
+However, this can take an extremely long time and be very dangerous.
+If you decide to find them like this, Extendo Grip and Brick Layer are extremely helpful for placing blocks at a faster pace.

-When you find a floating island, you’ll most likely have to tower up to it anyway, so why not build a bunch of towers to locate them?
-The best way to do this is to collect a ton of sand, and then simply build towers wherever you think there might be an island.
-Sand can be collected easily with a pickaxe, and even easier with a bunch of explosives.
+When you find a floating island, you’ll likely have to tower up to it anyway, so why not build many towers to locate them?
+The best way to do this is to collect a ton of sand and then simply build towers wherever you think there might be an island.
+Sand can be collected easily with a pickaxe and even easier with explosives.

-The tower method is best paired with an item like a Magic Carpet, as that will allow you to travel in both directions to check for them.
+The tower method is best paired with an item like a Magic Carpet, allowing you to travel in both directions to check for them.
 Once you’ve uncovered the map in both directions, break your sand tower and move to the edge of where you last explored.
 Another benefit of using sand is that you can sit at the bottom and mine the entire tower.

-Be careful though, as once your Magic Carpet runs out of steam, you’ll fall to the ground and die unless you have another accessory like a Cloud in a Bottle.
-Out of all the methods on this list, this is the only way you can find an island as soon as you spawn.
+Be careful, though, as once your Magic Carpet runs out of steam, you’ll fall to the ground and die unless you have another accessory like a Cloud in a Bottle.
+Out of all the methods on this list, this is the only way to find an island as soon as you spawn.

 Wings are great, but you can’t get them before hardmode.
-The closest thing you can get to wings is the rocket boots, and those barely get you off the ground.
-By the time you can even craft wings, you’ve probably made it to the floating islands anyway, so this isn’t a good method for new characters.
+The closest thing you can get to wings is the rocket boots, which barely get you off the ground.
+By the time you can even craft wings, you’ve probably made it to the floating islands, so this isn’t a good method for new characters.

 6. Bee Mount

-However, using the bee mount to fly from a tower or another floating island can help you find another island very quickly.
+However, using the bee mount to fly from a tower or another floating island can quickly help you find another island.
 Some islands spawn right next to each other, so there’s a chance you’ll get lucky and fly right onto another one.

 Be sure to let the bee mount rest for 3 seconds after each flight, or it’ll be too tired to make it to it’s full height.
 Large trees and tall hills are also great areas to take off from, so use the terrain to your advantage.